-In recent years, natural gas, comprised primarily of methane, $CH_4$ (87-96%), has become an important economic and technological target as a bridging fuel to a low carbon future.
+In recent years, natural gas, comprised primarily of methane, CH_4 (87-96%),1 has become an important economic and technological target as a bridging fuel to a low carbon future.
 Although not renewable, large reserves (approximately twothirds of available fossil fuel reserves) and advances in recovery make natural gas an incredibly abundant energy source.
-This high availability, coupled with the lowest CO2 emissions of any hydrocarbon fuel and a low sulfur content, ideally place natural gas as a replacement for coal and oil.
+This high availability, coupled with the lowest CO2 emissions of any hydrocarbon fuel2 and a low sulfur content,3 ideally place natural gas as a replacement for coal and oil.
 Currently the widespread use of natural gas is restricted because under ambient conditions, gaseous CH4 has a low energy density and therefore requires constant access to a pipeline.
-The energy density of bulk CH4 can be increased by liquefaction or, to a lesser extent, compression, using either complex cryogenic tanks or heavy-walled high-pressure vessels with expensive compressors, precluding their use in mass-market applications.
+The energy density of bulk CH4 can be increased by liquefaction or, to a lesser extent, compression, using either complex cryogenic tanks or heavy-walled high-pressure vessels with expensive compressors, precluding their use in mass-market applications.4 the packing density.

-An alternative approach to increasing the storage density of $CH_4$ is by adsorption on the surface of a porous material, reducing the intermolecular distance and therefore increasing the packing density.
 Metal-organic framework (MOF) materials have been widely investigated for their ability to store significantly higher volumes of gas than a conventional tank under the same conditions.4-6 This has pronounced effects in a number of materials, which have been reported to adsorb gas species (upon saturation uptakes) at densities comparable to their respective liquid phase.
 To date, this effect has been observed primarily in MOFs showing high CO2 or H2 adsorption under extreme conditions, typically low temperatures, and/or high pressures.7-11 High volumetric CH4 uptakes [v(STP)/v] have been reported for a number of state-of-the-art MOFs at ambient temperature and 35 bar.
-MOF-74-Ni [230], HKUST-1 [225], PCN-14 [202], MOF-519 [200], and NOTT-220 [189] all have significantly higher capacity than bulk CH4 [33] under the same conditions.
+MOF-74-Ni [230],4 HKUST-1 [225],4 PCN-14 [202],4 MOF-519 [200],12 and NOTT-220 [189]13 all have significantly higher capacity than bulk CH4 [33] under the same conditions.
 This approach offers promise for more efficient CH4 storage.
 It is worth noting that, throughout this Article, the volumetric